gering92/EE399-Work/README.md

 ### Abstract

+In this homework assignment, we explore the application of feedforward neural networks for fitting and analyzing datasets.
+We will compare the performance of these neural networks with the models developed in previous assignments (HW1 and HW3) using temperature data and the MNIST dataset.
+The main focus will be on implementing and evaluating a three-layer feedforward neural network.

+The first part of the assignment involves fitting the temperature data to a feedforward neural network and evaluating the least-square error for various training and testing splits.
+The performance of the neural network will be compared with the models created in HW1.
+In the second part, we will work with the MNIST dataset by computing the first 20 PCA modes of the digit images and building a feedforward neural network for digit classification.
+The neural network's performance will be compared against other classification techniques such as LSTM, SVM (support vector machines), and decision tree classifiers.

 ### Sec.
 I. Introduction and Overview

+In recent years, neural networks have emerged as a powerful tool for modeling complex data structures and solving various machine learning tasks.
+Among the different types of neural networks, feedforward neural networks have gained popularity due to their simplicity and effectiveness.
+In this assignment, we aim to explore the application of feedforward neural networks in fitting datasets and comparing their performance with previously developed models.

+The assignment consists of two main parts.
+In the first part, we revisit the temperature data from homework one and fit it to a three-layer feedforward neural network.
+The performance of the neural network will be evaluated using the least-square error metric for different training and testing data splits.
+This analysis will provide insights into the neural network's ability to generalize and adapt to new data.
+A comparison will be made between the neural network and the models developed in HW1 to assess their relative performance.

+In the second part of the assignment, we shift our focus to the widely-used MNIST dataset.
+We begin by computing the first 20 PCA modes of the digit images, which serve as a reduced representation of the data, capturing most of the variance in the dataset.
+Next, we build a feedforward neural network to classify the handwritten digits and compare its performance against other popular classification techniques such as LSTM, SVM, and decision tree classifiers.
+This comparison will help us understand the strengths and weaknesses of different classifiers in the context of digit recognition.

 ### Sec.
 II.
 Theoretical Background

+The theoretical background behind this assignment involves a few key concepts and algorithms in the field of machine learning and neural networks.
+These include feedforward neural networks, backpropagation, principal component analysis (PCA), and various classification techniques.

+Feed Forward Neural Networks (FFNNs): FFNNs are a type of artificial neural network where the connections between nodes do not form a cycle.
+The information flows in one direction, from the input layer through hidden layers (if any) to the output layer.
+Each layer consists of nodes, also known as neurons or units, that apply an activation function to the weighted sum of their inputs.
+FFNNs are widely used for supervised learning tasks, such as regression and classification.

+Backpropagation: Backpropagation is a supervised learning algorithm used to train neural networks.
+It is a form of supervised learning that adjusts the weights of the network to minimize the error between the predicted output and the actual output (ground truth).
+This is achieved through gradient descent optimization, which computes the gradient of the error with respect to each weight and updates the weights accordingly.
+The process is repeated iteratively until the error converges to a minimum value.

+Principal Component Analysis (PCA): PCA is a dimensionality reduction technique used to transform data into a lower-dimensional space while preserving most of the variance in the dataset.
+PCA finds a set of orthogonal axes, known as principal components, that capture the maximum variance in the data.
+By projecting the original data onto these principal components, a reduced representation of the data is obtained, which can be used for various machine learning tasks, including classification and visualization.

+Classification Techniques: In this assignment, we compare the performance of feedforward neural networks against other popular classification techniques, such as Long Short-Term Memory (LSTM) networks, Support Vector Machines (SVM), and Decision Trees.
+These techniques have their own strengths and weaknesses, depending on the problem domain and the structure of the data:

+ - LSTM networks are a type of recurrent neural network (RNN) that can learn long-term dependencies in sequential data.
+They are particularly useful for tasks involving time series or natural language processing.

+ - SVM is a supervised learning method that aims to find the optimal hyperplane that separates the classes in the feature space.
+SVMs are effective in high-dimensional spaces and can handle nonlinear classification using kernel functions.

+ - Decision Trees are hierarchical structures that recursively split the data based on feature values, aiming to maximize the purity of the resulting subsets.
+They are easy to interpret and can handle both numerical and categorical features.

 ### Sec.
 III.
 Algorithm Implementation and Development